 “Capital One Procedures” refer to Capital One’s then current standards, policies and procedures as provided to the Supplier by Capital One from time to time.

+[Intentionally Left Blank].

 “Complaint” shall mean any Customer inquiry referred by a CSP for Escalation to be resolved end-to-end in accordance with Capital One’s Complaint Handling Procedure.
 CSPs shall log Complaints into Capital One’s system of record and decisions on outcomes of Complaints will be determined by a Capital One representative.